-Spec Ops: The Line has been delisted from Steam without warning
+Spec Ops: The Line has been delisted from Steam due to expiring licenses, 2K say

 "Makes no sense - especially because the themes portrayed in @SpecOpsTheLine are more relevant now than ever.
 Why has this happened @2k @Steam?" tweeted game director Cory Davis earlier this morning.

-Note: This story has been updated to include the statement from 2K Games.